kristinemlarson/gnssrefl/README_invsnr.md

 ### Future Changes

-- We need to add a refraction correction.

-- Currently assumes you are using full 24 hour
+- Currently assumes you are using full 24 hour SNR files.
-SNR files.
 This obviously is not very sensible if you have a large gap at the beginning or end of your analysis.

 ### Further reading